Raghad09/ClassificationProject/README.md

 # ClassificationProject
-build a model to classify the x of y
+build a model to classify the success of startup businesss based on certin features.